 Hounyeh Kim

-Her current practice centers on pencil on paper, developed through repetition, accumulation, and sustained contact between hand, tool, and surface.
-Working within simple material constraints, Kim allows drawings to unfold through continuous adjustment to tactile, acoustic, and visual feedback.
-Over time, dense tonal fields emerge from countless small decisions made in response to the surface.
+Her current practice centers on pencil on paper, developed through repetition and sustained contact between hand, tool, and surface.
+Working within simple material constraints, Kim allows each drawing to unfold through continuous adjustment to tactile, acoustic, and visual feedback.
+Rather than executing a fixed image, the work records how perception and action shift in response to changing conditions.

-Underlying this approach is an understanding of the self not as an autonomous will acting from outside the world, but as a particular configuration of responsiveness shaped by bodily history, experience, and circumstance.
-Each mark therefore carries the trace of a specific body while also responding to conditions beyond intention.
-In this sense, the work is both authored and received.
+Underlying this approach is an understanding of the self not as a stable author, but as a variable system of responsiveness shaped by bodily history and circumstance.
+Each mark carries the trace of a specific body while also registering forces beyond intention, such as friction, fatigue, and accumulated resistance.
+Authorship therefore emerges within a field of conditions rather than from a fixed position.

-Through this sustained and repetitive process, Kim treats drawing as an ongoing investigation into how perception, action, and attention stabilize over time.
+Through this sustained process, Kim treats drawing as an ongoing investigation into how perception, action, and attention move toward temporary stabilization without ever fully settling.

 Artist statement